fnordoglargh/metametalmapper/README.md

 ## How to use

 `metalMaper.py`, when called without switches, shows a list of compiler switches and some hints how to use them.
+The program does not have an interactive mode.
+Every function (but the bootstrapping) needs data from previous runs.

-### Use Case: Crawl Norway
+### Use Case: Crawl and Analyse Norway

-1. Get all Norwegian bands: `metalMapper.py -c NO`
+1. Get all known Norwegian band links from MA: `metalMapper.py -c NO`
-2. Crawl all bands in Norway: `metalMapper.py -b -f links/bands-NO.lnks`
+2. Crawl all Norwegian bands: `metalMapper.py -b -f links/bands-NO.lnks`
 3. Open Neo4j Desktop and look at the graph.
 4. Print raw analysis in the terminal and export a `.graphml` file: `metalMapper.py -z NO`